NileshRajput1/DocumentStore_Nilesh/README.md

 3. Run the application:
 python app.py  (aws.py has already created infrastructure for storing and retrival of data)

+- Note: Make sure you have configured aws cli in your local machine , and aws.py has already been initialized for VPC and bucket creation.

-4. Access the application through a web browser using the EC2 instance's public IP address.
+5. Access the application through a web browser using the EC2 instance's public IP address.

 ## Directory Structure